boynet/Framework7-Indexed-List-plugin/README.md

 2)add alphascroll.css to your project

-3) put this html code inside your .page-content before .contacts-block
+3) put this html code inside your .page
 ````
 <ul class="alphascroll"></ul>
 ````